ajpage74/terraform-foundations-azure/AZURE.md

 * **Shell** - This is the bash shell for your Ubuntu 18.04 workstation.
 We've pre-installed a bunch of popular devops tools such as terraform, git, docker, and the `az` Azure CLI tool.
 * **Azure Portal** - This tab contains a link and credentials for your Azure sandbox subscription.

 Warning: Use an incognito window when you log onto the Azure portal.
-You can do this by right-clicking the link on the Azure Portal page and selecting "Open in Incognito Mode" or "Open in Private Mode".
+You can do this by right-clicking the link on the Azure Portal link and selecting "Open in Incognito Mode" or "Open in Private Mode".
 Using an incognito/private window for all your lab exercises will ensure that you don't accidentally log on with your company or personal account.

 ![incognito_mode](images/incognito_mode.png)